nomic-ai/gpt4all/gpt4all-chat/qa_checklist.md

 9. Go to the settings view and explore each setting

 10. Remove collections in localdocs and re-add them.
-Rebuild collections.
+Rebuild collections

+11. Now shut down the app, go back and restore any previous settings directory or model directory you had from a previous install and re-test #1 through #11 :)

-11. Try to break the app
+12. Try to break the app

 EXTRA CREDIT: